KseniaMIPT/tcrgrapher/README.md

 "humanTRA".
 * stats - Tool that will be used for generation probability calculation.
 Possible options: "OLGA", "SONIA".
 "SONIA" also calculate Q for every sequence.
+* model - Standard OLGA generation probability model is used by default.
+To set your one generation probability model write "set_custom_model_VDJ
+<path_to_folder_with_model>".
+Generation probability model is usually IGOR output.
+Folder should contain the following files: V_gene_CDR3_anchors.csv, J_gene_CDR3_anchors.csv, model_marginals.txt, model_params.txt.
+Some models one
+can find in the folder "model"

 Function returns the same table that was in input filtered by number of counts and number of neighbours with additional columns.
 Additional columns